‘Not ashamed’, says Indian teacher who made her students slap Muslim child

 She claimed her act did not have any religious bias.
 “I made a mistake by getting the child beaten up by the students.
 I am handicapped and could not get up,” Ms Tyagi said.
 She claimed that the video was tampered with and only a portion of what she said was shown in it.

-Communal tensions have surged in India in the recent months where a string of clashes have been reported between the two communities.
+Communal tensions have surged in India in recent months where a string of clashes have been reported between the two communities.

 Last month, religious riots erupted just miles away from New Delhi in the northern Haryana state when Hindus and Muslims clashed with each other in Nuh district during a religious procession by a Hindu nationalist group.